Auto-discovery

 Schema resolution is deep and thorough.
 FlashMCP recursively resolves $ref references - including chained refs and circular references - so your LLM always gets a complete, self-contained schema for every tool.

-Some APIs don't publish their OpenAPI specs at discoverable locations, or host them on a different domain entirely.
-For these cases, use the ?spec= parameter to point FlashMCP directly at the spec.
+Auto-discovery covers the vast majority of APIs, but some don't publish their specs at discoverable locations, or host them on a different domain.
+For these cases, use the ?spec= parameter to provide the spec yourself.
+This works with any OpenAPI 3.x or Swagger 2.0 spec - public or private.

 Relative path